 a.
 The last sentence of Section 8.2.2.
-Applicability of GPOD Overlay, which reads "Uses prohibited in the underlying zoning districts shall not be permitted in the Groundwater Protection District," does not apply to uses specifically allowed by this Section 8.4.
+"Applicability of GPOD Overlay," which reads "Uses prohibited in the underlying zoning districts shall not be permitted in the Groundwater Protection District," does not apply to uses specifically allowed by this Section 8.4.

 b.
 Paragraph c. of Section 8.2.8.
-Uses and Activities Requiring a Special Permit does not apply to projects permitted under MCMOD.
-Any use that will render impervious more than 15% or 2,500 square feet of any lot, whichever is greater shall be subject to Site Plan Review to ensure the use meets the following performance standards:
+"Uses and Activities Requiring a Special Permit" does not apply to projects permitted under MCMOD.
+Any use that will render impervious more than fifteen percent (15%) or two thousand five hundred (2,500) square feet of any lot, whichever is greater shall be subject to Site Plan Review to ensure the use meets the following performance standards: